hurima90-kim/hurima90-kim/README.md

 Good day!</br>
 Let me start by saying that I am very pleased to meet you.</br>
-I am a front-end developer from South Korea🇰🇷.
+I am a front-end developer from South Korea🇰🇷.</br>
 But I've been working as web designer from "Neobranding".</br>
 Basically, I always love challenging new things and the type of person who is hardworking.</br>
 If you want to contact me, please send me an email💌 or a message!</br></br>